camnewnham/gh-js/README.md

 ### Edit in your IDE

-You can edit the component code in any IDE you like.The plugin will attempt to launch Visual Studio Code with a clean workspace folder, but otherwise we'll just open the script with whatever your system to defaults to.
+Component code can be edited in any IDE.
+This plugin will attempt to launch Visual Studio Code primarily, but otherwise the the index file will just open the script with the system default.
 Hot reload will work either way.

 ![image](https://github.com/user-attachments/assets/4d70079e-d1ff-4e21-b04a-c5076d3550dc)